-Discriminatory Results in Violation of Section 2 of the Voting Rights Act, 52 U.S.C. § 10301 et seq., 42 U.S.C. § 1983 (Congress, Dallas/Fort Worth & Houston Areas)
+Discriminatory Results in Violation of Section 2 of the Voting Rights Act, 52 U.S.C. § 10301 et seq., 42 U.S.C. § 1983 (Congress, Dallas/Fort Worth Black & Latino Coalition)

-- 247. Plaintiffs reincorporate all preceding paragraphs as if fully set forth herein. - 248.
-Black and Hispanic voters in the Dallas-Fort-Worth area are sufficiently numerous and geographically compact to constitute a majority in an additional single-member congressional district. - 249.
-Black and Hispanic voters in the Dallas-Fort Worth area are politically cohesive. - 250.
-Anglo voters in the Dallas-Fort Worth area, and in the Plan C2193, vote sufficiently as a bloc to usually defeat the candidates of choice of the Black and Hispanic voters. - 251.
-Latino voters in the Houston area are sufficiently numerous and geographically compact to constitute a majority in an additional single-member congressional district. - 252.
-Latino voters in the Houston area are politically cohesive. - 253.
-Anglo voters in the Houston area, and in Plan C2193, vote sufficiently as a bloc to usually defeat the candidates of choice of the Latino voters.
+- 291. Plaintiffs reincorporate all preceding paragraphs as if set forth herein. - 292.
+Black and Hispanic voters in the Dallas-Fort-Worth area are sufficiently numerous and geographically compact to constitute a majority in an additional single-member congressional district. - Black and Hispanic voters in the Dallas-Fort Worth area are politically cohesive.
+293. - 294.
+Anglo voters in the Dallas-Fort Worth area, and in the Plan C2193, vote sufficiently as a bloc to usually defeat the candidates of choice of the Black and Hispanic voters. - 295.
+The totality of circumstances reveals that Black and Hispanic voters in the Dallas-Fort-Worth areas have less opportunity than other groups of the electorate to elect their candidates of choice and to participate in the political process. - 296.
+Black and Hispanic voters are thus entitled, under Section 2 of the Voting Rights Act, to additional congressional districts in the Dallas/Fort-Worth areas that provide an opportunity to elect their candidates of choice, without eliminating any existing district in which minority voters have the opportunity to elect their candidates of choice.